Tech-FZ/EmuGUI/README.md

 3. Install Git.
 You can get it from https://git-scm.com/downloads
 4. Install Visual Studio Code.
 You can get it from https://code.visualstudio.com/download
 5. Install Qt.
 You can get it from here: https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5
-6. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git` or `git clone https://codeberg.org/lucien-rowan/EmuGUI.git`
+6. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
 7. Open Visual Studio Code in that folder.
 8. Open Anaconda Navigator and create a new virtual environment.
 9. Open the venv in VS Code and try to run a Python script with it.